thelfer/tfel/docs/web/BetaRule.md

 in the context of elasto-viscoplastic composites using an arbitrary local flow function.
 In this tutorial, a local behaviour of Meric-Cailletaud type [@meric_single_1991] is proposed.

-Here, the implementation of this homogenization scheme requires the derivative of the local viscoplastic strain, that we obtain with the local tangent operator via the integration of a local `Behaviour`.
+Here, the implementation of this homogenization scheme requires the local tangent operators, obtained via the integration of a local `Behaviour`.

 We first recall Cailletaud's $\beta$-rule and present the non-linear system derived from it.
 We then implement it in `MFront` and explain how to use the keyword `@BehaviourVariable`